This means that, however someone gets paid, they still need to work out their equivalent hourly rate to see if they’re getting the minimum wage.

 - away from work on rest breaks, holidays, sick leave or maternity leave

-- at the workplace but not working during a time when workers are allowed to sleep (if you provide a place to sleep)
+- not working but at the workplace or available for work at or near the workplace during a time when workers are allowed to sleep (and you provide a place to sleep)

-A care worker has 2 appointments in the morning and doesn’t take any breaks.
-The worker must be paid the minimum wage for the time he spends at the appointments, plus the travel time.
+A care worker has 2 appointments in the morning and does not take any breaks.
+The worker must be paid at least the minimum wage for the time he spends at the appointments, plus the travel time between appointments.

-Example 2 A care worker has 2 appointments in the morning.
-After the second appointment he goes home to have a break before he goes to his afternoon appointment.
-The time spent travelling between the second appointment and his home doesn’t count towards the minimum wage.
+Example 2 A care worker has 2 appointments, one in the morning and one in the afternoon.
+After the first appointment he goes home to have a break before he goes to his afternoon appointment.
+The time spent travelling from the first appointment to his home and from his home to the second appointment does not count towards the minimum wage.

-If the care worker didn’t go home but took a break on the way to his next appointment, he would be paid for any travel time but not for the break.
+If the care worker did not go home but took a break on the way to his next appointment, he would be paid for any travel time but not for the break.

-The worker must be paid the minimum wage for the time at the appointments, plus the travel time to and from the office.
-The break at the office doesn’t count towards her minimum wage calculation.
+The worker must be paid at least the minimum wage for the time at the appointments, plus the travel time to and from the office.
+The break at the office does not count towards her minimum wage calculation.

-Call the Pay and Work Rights Helpline for advice about the National Minimum Wage.^
+Call the Acas helpline for advice about the National Minimum Wage.